-(1) The number of shares of our common stock outstanding immediately after the closing of this offering is based on 222,768,526 shares of our common stock outstanding as of July 28, 2009.

-(2) The number of shares of our common stock outstanding immediately after this offering excludes 532,000 shares of our common stock issuable upon the exercise of stock options outstanding as of July 28, 2009 under our 2004 Equity Compensation Plan.
+The number of shares of our common stock outstanding immediately after the closing of this offering is based on 222,768,526 shares of our common stock outstanding as of July 29, 2009, which includes 309,567 unvested restricted shares of common stock.
+The number of shares of our common stock outstanding immediately after this offering excludes 532,000 shares of our common stock issuable upon the exercise of stock options outstanding as of July 29, 2009 under our 2004 Equity Compensation Plan.